 The time for applying for probate in response to a citation is extended to 42 days from service of the citation instead of the 14 days specified in the present form of answer.
-This is because of the introduction under this proposed rule of the 21day notice period before a probate application can be filed.
+This is because of the introduction under subrule (7) of the 21-day notice period before a probate application can be filed.